raydialow/typed-ffi-unsafe/README.md

 ## ISSUES:
 * Keyword arguments are unsupported afaik in require/typed!
-  * EFFECTS: ffi-lib, _cprocedure, _enum, and _bitmask.
+  * EFFECTS: ffi-lib, _cprocedure, _enum, _bitmask, list->cblock, and vector->cblock.
 These contracts are insufficient.
 * array-set! penultimate arg is variadic: unsupported afaik in require/typed!
   * EFFECTS: array-set! only.
 This is the only procedure with a second-to-last variadic arg.
 * CType values raise "unable to protect opaque value" deprecation warning